rclone/rclone/docs/content/hidrive.md

 HiDrive allows modification times to be set on objects accurate to 1 second.

-HiDrive supports [its own hash type](https://static.hidrive.com/dev/0001) which is used to verify the integrety of file contents after successful transfers.
+HiDrive supports [its own hash type](https://static.hidrive.com/dev/0001) which is used to verify the integrity of file contents after successful transfers.

 ### Restricted filename characters